 Even the most trusted and highly skilled employees run major risks of human error.
 System and network administrators are commonly guilty of system misconfigurations, poor patch management practices and the use of default names and passwords.
 There are numerous security controls that organisations can explore to guard against these types of threats.

-What are the human factors than can cause human error?
+What factors cause human error?

 The company and the people you work with can impact your daily routine at work, whether its a positive working culture or negative, this can impact how you handle potential cyber threats.